gabrielgt/EvergineDocs/manual/graphics/textures/create_texture_from_code.md

 ```

 ## Create a Texture from code
-Creting a **Texture** demands a little bit more effort, as we need to define two main things:
+Creting a **Texture** demands a little bit more effort, and it's defined in [this article](../low_level_api/texture.md).
+Bassically we need to define two main things:
 - **TextureDescription** structure.
 - **DataBoxes** with the texture data.

 #### TextureDescription

 The **TextureDescription** struct that contains all the specifications of the **Texture** so the graphic card can properly load the **buffer data** accordingly and be able to extract all their information.
-It contains the following properties:

 | Property | Values | Description |
 | -------- | ------ | ----------- |